abhinav/requiredfield/README.md

 ## License

-This software is made available under the MIT license.
+This software is made available under the BSD3 license.